Use insights in Power BI Desktop to explain increases and decreases seen in visuals (Preview)

 Often in visuals, you see a large increase and then a sharp drop in values, and wonder about the cause of such fluctuations.
 With insights in Power BI Desktop you can learn the cause with just a few clicks.

-For example, consider the following visual that shows Sales Amount by Year and Country.
+For example, consider the following visual that shows Sales Amount by Year and Quarter.
 A large decrease in sales occurs in 2014, with sales dropping sharply between Qtr 1 and Qtr 2.
 In such cases you can explore the data, to help explain the change that occurred.

 You can tell Power BI Desktop to explain increases or decreases in charts, see distribution factors in charts, and get fast, automated, insightful analysis about your data.
 Simply right-click on a data point, and select Analyze > Explain the decrease (or increase, if the previous bar was lower), or Analyze > Find where this distribution is different and insight is delivered to you in an easy-to-use window.